railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 .. figure:: images/stock_from_stock.png
    :align: center

-   *Change in stock for a product managed as Make to Stock.*
+   *Change in stock for a product managed as :guilabel:`Make to Stock`.*

 .. figure:: images/stock_from_order.png
    :align: center

-   *Change in stock for a product managed as Make to Order.*
+   *Change in stock for a product managed as :guilabel:`Make to Order`.*

 .. note:: Logistical Methods

-   The **Make to Stock** logistical approach is usually used for high volumes and when the demand is seasonal or otherwise easy to forecast.
+   The :guilabel:`Make to Stock` logistical approach is usually used for high volumes and when the demand is seasonal or otherwise easy to forecast.
-   The **Make to Order** approach is used for products that are measured, or very costly to stock or have a short re-stocking time.
+   The :guilabel:`Make to Order` approach is used for products that are measured, or very costly to stock or have a short re-stocking time.

 Supply Methods
 ---------------